philthinker/ICECUBE-VREPToolbox/README.md

 2018.05.12

-A toolbox designed for V-REP remote API (MATLAB & Python) applications.
+A toolbox designed for V-REP remote API MATLAB applications.

-v2.2 beta - 2018.06.25 updated
+v2.2.1 - 2018.06.28 updated

 ## Introduction

 The ICECUBE-VREPToolbox is designed for acceleration of V-REP + MATLAB applications development.
 You DO NOT have to learn Lua language to make V-REP simulations tick!
 Some V-REP scenes are built exclusively for MATLAB remote operation that can be found in the repository.

-- The toolbox has been tested on **MATLAB2016b** together with **V-REP PRO EDU 3.5.0** (Windows 10 x64).
+- The toolbox has been tested on **MATLAB2016b**.

 - Peter Corke's Robotics Toolbox is required for some functions (but not necessary).